elcicd/el-CICD-docs/operating-manual.md

 **Figure 2**
 _The relationship between the basic components that comprise el-CICD_

-## el-cicd Administration Utility
+## el-cicd Admin Utility

-The el-cicd Administration Utility, located in root directory of the [el-CICD Repository](#el-cicd-repository) will drive the bootstrapping of el-CICD [Onboarding Automation Servers](#Onboarding Automation Server), refresh their credentials, and build Jenkins and Jenkins' Agent images.
+The el-cicd Admin Utility, located in root directory of the [el-CICD Repository](#el-cicd-repository) will drive the bootstrapping of el-CICD [Onboarding Automation Servers](#Onboarding Automation Server), refresh their credentials, and build Jenkins and Jenkins' Agent images.

 ```text
 Usage: el-cicd.sh [OPTION] [root-config-file]